Posted by Sabine Dahmen-Lhuissier 305181 Hits

 ETSI Smart Machine-to-Machine communications Technical Committee (TC SmartM2M) actively supports the oneM2M global initiative, especially in relation to European Commission (EC) driven activities, bridging the EC’s needs in the M2M/IoT area and the technical work in oneM2M and other ETSI activities.

-From Smart Meters, Smart Appliances, Smart Energy Grids to Smart Applications, SAREF is recognized as key enabler of IoT Semantic Interoperability with a growing set of enabling published standards (search ETSI standards with the keyword SAREF).
+Designed for Smart Applications, SAREF is recognized as key enabler of IoT Semantic Interoperability with a still growing set of enabling published standards (search ETSI standards with the keyword SAREF).

 Official ETSI portal for SAREF

-The official ETSI portal for SAREF contains pointers to the SAREF ontologies and SAREF-related work items.
+The official ETSI portal for SAREF contains pointers to the SAREF ontologies and SAREF-related work items to allow an open access to SAREF.

 Introduction

-Body Area Network (BAN) technology uses small, low power wireless devices that can be carried or embedded inside or on the body.
-Applications include but are not limited to:
+Smart Body Area Network (BAN) technology uses small, low power wireless devices that can be carried on the body like wearables or embedded inside the body like implants.
+Applications include medical, health improvement, personal safety and well-being, as well as sport and leisure applications.
+Here are a few examples use cases:

 health and wellness monitoring sports training (e.g., to measure performance) personalized medicine (e.g., heart monitors) personal safety (e.g., fall detection)